organisciak/BookwormDB/STATIC/input.txt.md

 # `input.txt`

-Previous versions of bookworm required as input a single file for each document stored.
-That was tremendously inefficient, so later versions are geared around formats that allow the use of one or a few input files.

-It is still possible, though, to create a folder in files/texts/raw: the bookworm will automatically import each of the files in turn.

 ### Character encoding

 The input should be in UTF-8.
 (ASCII is a valid subset of UTF-8, and therefore acceptable).
 Bookworm attempts to warn when skipping words in invalid encodings (many Latin-1 characters, for example), but we cannot guarantee that every strange character will produce the correct result.

+## Formatting texts for Bookworm

-## The easy route: a single file
+### The easy route: a single file

-The basic file format for input.txt is a single string that serves as an identifier for the text (keyed to the `filename` element in [jsoncatalog.txt](), followed by the full text of the document, **with all newlines and carriage returns replaced by spaces**.
+The basic and most straightforward file format for input.txt is a single string that serves as an identifier for the text (keyed to the `filename` element in [jsoncatalog.txt](), followed by the full text of the document, **with all newlines and carriage returns removed**.

+If your texts have newlines, you will need to remove them before putting them into this format.
+It is usually best to replace them with spaces.
+(Or, if you don't want bigrams formed across the break, with the formfeed `\f` character).

+An example input.txt might look like this:

 ```
 TaleOfTwoCities   It was the best of times, It was the worst of times…
+AnnaKarenina    Stately, plump, Buck Mulligan is different in his own way, through a commodius vicus of recirculation…
+Nagel-1970    Just as there are rational requirements on thought, there are rational requirements on action, and altruism is one of them
 ```

-## More complicated: using a pipe
+### More complicated: using a pipe

 If you have, for example, several different smaller files in that format you want Bookworm to read in all at once, you could run